 Because this formula converts the substring and the text to uppercase before performing the substitution, it will work equally well with text in any case.

 Counting words in Excel is tricky because Excel doesn't support regular expressions.
-As a result, it's difficult to build matches that target the words you want to count exactly, while ignoring substrings and other partial matches (look for "fox " to avoid "foxes").
+As a result, it's difficult to target the words you want to count exactly, while ignoring substrings and other partial matches (i.e. find "fox " but not "foxes").
 Punctuation and case variations make this problem quite challenging.

 One workaround is to use another formula in a helper column to "normalize text" as a first step.
 Then use the formula on this page to count words wrapped in space characters to get an accurate count (i.e. you can look for " fox " in the normalized text.